English

 0x01

-6 1 Time_Type See the following table
+6 1 Time_Type See the following table.

-7 1 CRC8 Start from the header, add up all the bytes, and then divide the sum by 256 to get the remainder
+7 1 CRC8 Start from the header, add up all the bytes, and then divide the sum by 256 to get the remainder.

 Time_Type Description

-The module returns the following command:
+The module returns the following data.

 0